zrayn/slack-incoming-webhook-plugin/README.md

 rundeck-slack-incoming-webhook-plugin
 ======================

 Sends rundeck notification messages to a slack channel.
-This plugin is based on HipChat Plugin from Hayden Bakkum

 This plugin  is based on [rundeck-slack-plugin](https://github.com/bitplaces/rundeck-slack-plugin)(based on run-hipchat-plugin).

 Installation Instructions
 -------------------------